Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: Probing unidirectional SF and hybrid SFS effects via the transfer matrix approach

-More imperceptible phenomena exceeding the NHSE emerge in cases of nonsingular transfer matrices~\footnote{Here, we assume all physical energies corresponding to $\Gamma\neq0$, that is, neglect the extremely special situations where exist some discrete energies leading to $\Gamma=0$.}.
-When the system size is finite, the NHSE, a rigorous terminology in the thermodynamic limit under OBC, shows not only a finite-size extent but also a possible interplay with the SFL.
+More exotic phenomena beyond the pure NHSE emerge in the case of nonsingular transfer matrices~\footnote{Here, we assume all physical energies corresponding to $\Gamma\neq0$, neglecting particular situations where specific discrete energies lead to $\Gamma=0$. }.
+When the system size is finite, the skin effect, terminology defined rigorously in the thermodynamic limit under the OBC, shows not only its finite-size behavior but also a potential interplay with the SF effect.

-The propagating relation of $\Phi_{n}$ under OBC is illustrated in Fig. \ref{Fig-propageting}(b), and accordingly, the physical condition (the constrain on $\phi$) is (Appendix \ref{appendixb})
+The propagating relation of $\Phi_{n}$ under the OBC is illustrated in Fig. \ref{Fig-propageting}(b), and accordingly, the physical condition [the constraint on $\phi$ in Eq. (\ref{eqnonsingtn})] is (see Appendix \ref{appendixb})